shlbatra/PythonTips/50-PythonDocker/README.md

 ```

 ### Build `Dockerfile.09_mountsecrets`
-If you run into problems here, run the following commands before in your terminal:
+If you run into problems here, run the following commands before in your terminal: (Passes the below mentioned variables to secret file in docker image)

 ```
 export DB_PASSWORD="mydbpassword"